Skip to main content

 These three levels are defined below:

-• Catalog: A catalog is the main folder to organise categories and items for materials.
+• Catalog: A catalog is the main folder to organise groups and items for materials.

-• Category: A category is a group within a catalog that contains items.
+• Group: A group within a catalog that contains items.

-• Item: An item exists within a category or catalog.
-Items can be labelled as the following types: Part, Assembly, Other, Equipment, Subcontractor, Travel or Labour
+• Item: An item exists within a group or catalog.
+Items can be labelled as the following types: Part, Assembly, Other, Equipment, Subcontractor, Travel, or Labour

 Example

 You might need to create a new catalog to best organise materials for a project.
-Within that catalog, you can add a category that serves as a group or subfolder to organise even further.
-From a catalog or category, you can then add items such as parts or assemblies.
+Within that catalog, you can add a group that serves as a subfolder to organise even further.
+From a catalog or group, you can then add items such as parts or assemblies.